What's a Presupposition?

 - Defense: Internally analyse the Christian worldview and show how it is consistent.

 Notice that each worldview must be internally analysed.
-A worldview cannot be analysed from the outside.
-To analyse it from the outside is to make assumptions (presuppositions) about it that are false.
+A worldview can't be analysed from the outside.
+To analyse it from the outside is to assume things that it doesn't assume.
 This leads to what is known as "straw-men fallacies", where the worldview is mischaracterized while it is being investigated.

-Many people in our empirical age will want to look at evidence before accepting a worldview.
-However, these individuals fail to realize that evidence is always understood based upon one's worldview, not the other way around.
-The process of interpreting evidence works differently in different worldviews -- it is not an objective and universally accepted process.
-If we interpret evidence according to our own worldview in order to investigate someone else's worldview, we will only ever see a mockery of their view.
+Many people want to look at evidence before accepting a worldview.
+But evidence is always understood based upon one's worldview, not the other way around.
+If we interpret evidence according to our own view in order to investigate someone else's view, we'll never actually see their view for what it is.